Great Fire of 1910: Progression

+Effects

+Casualties

 At least 78 firefighters were killed while trying to control the fire, not including those firefighters who died after the fire from smoke damage to their lungs.
 The entire 28-man "Lost Crew" was overcome by flames and perished on Setzer Creek outside of Avery, Idaho.
 It remains the second deadliest incident in the history of firefighting in the United States, only being surpassed by the September 11 attacks.

 Perhaps the most famous story of survival is that of Ranger Ed Pulaski, a U.S. Forest Service ranger who led a large crew of about 44 men to safety in an abandoned prospect mine outside of Wallace, Idaho, just as they were about to be overtaken by the fire.
 It is said that Pulaski fought off the flames at the mouth of the shaft until he passed out like the others.
 Around midnight, a man announced that he, at least, was getting out of there.
 Knowing that they would have no chance of survival if they ran, Pulaski drew his pistol, threatening to shoot the first person who tried to leave.
 In the end, all but five of the forty or so men survived.
 Pulaski has since been widely celebrated as a hero for his efforts; the mine tunnel in which he and his crew sheltered from the fire, now known as the Pulaski Tunnel, is listed on the National Register of Historic Places.